 - Alcohol and tobacco usage due to severe health risks, related to both;

-Ask your ARMS Provider to refer you to Ms. Glenda Oden, our Nutritionist, at your next visit.
+Ask your ARMS Provider about any nutrition concerns, at your next visit.